-What to give, when to give, how to give—or whether to give at all
+What to give, when to give, how to give—or whether to give at all.
+A gift guide

 My mother is the perfect Bubby.
-Although my children are growing up 6,000 miles away from her, she never fails to express her love to them, whether through little gifts she sends, attention she doles out over the phone, and, of course, their wardrobe (which makes her a great Mom too!).
+Although my children are growing up 6,000 miles away from her, she never fails to express her love to them, whether through every gift she sends, the attention she doles out over the phone, and, of course, their wardrobe (which makes her a great Mom too!).

 And so, I wasn’t surprised when a full two months before Chanukah my mother told me of the gift she was thinking of bringing my kids on her upcoming Chanukah trip: an adult-like digital camera, especially fashioned for kid use.
 When my mother told me of the great reviews she heard on the product and of its many incredible features such as a video playback option, I thought long and hard.

 I didn’t want to hurt my mother, but I knew she would understand.
 And then, I told her the truth—I was grateful to her for thinking of us, but we would appreciate it if she could bring something simpler.
 You see, for various reasons, my husband and I would prefer that our children (all under the age of seven) don’t entertain themselves through technology.
 While a junior digital camera may be a wonderful gift in one family, that may not be the case in another.

 When it comes to gifts from parents to children, especially Chanukah gifts, ask two Jews what they think and you get three opinions.